ENR813/BlenderBulletPhysicsAddon/README.md

 # EASY STARTUP/ TEST INSTALLATION
 A Simple setup you can try is:
--install the BulletAddonSimple.zip file in blender as an Addon -download Workingtest.blend
+- install the BulletAddonSimple.zip file in blender as an Addon
+- download Workingtest.blend
--run the python script thats open
+- run the python script thats open
 Press Space to Start And Stop the Simulation!
 Will SHOW up as debug lines of the selected Mesh!
 WARNING may Crash Blender.
 Works With Blender 3.5